laravel/docs/validation.md

         'in' => 'The :attribute must be one of the following types: :values', ];

+If you want the placeholder to be in uppercase or with the first character capitalized, `:ATTRIBUTE` and `:Attribute` are also recognized.

 <a name="specifying-a-custom-message-for-a-given-attribute"></a>
 #### Specifying a Custom Message for a Given Attribute